 Mosqueda is a formidable politician with strong civic qualifications and city knowledge.
 She puts on a good show of patiently listening and of explaining her actions in the best possible light.
 But this belies four years of often wrongheaded decisions that jolted Seattle onto the wrong course.
 The council majority has embraced ideology over substance, pilloried city businesses and undermined public safety.
 Mosqueda has often been in the center of the fray, leading drives to dismantle the city’s Navigation Team for homeless encampments and slash the police budget by 50%.

 In 2019, Mosqueda flew to New York to help spoil the chances of Amazon’s expansion in Queens.
 She fought for the business-punishing head tax and against its repeal.
 Then she penned a revision, “JumpStart Seattle,” which the council passed in a 7-2 vote a year ago.
 It punishes businesses for daring to pay Seattleites well.
 The money is supposed to pay for housing and other city development.
-But Mosqueda opposes using it to fund the Compassion Seattle proposal that would mandate new housing and helpful services for people experiencing homelessness.
+But Mosqueda opposed using it to fund the Compassion Seattle proposal that would have mandated new housing and helpful services for people experiencing homelessness.

 She’s now proposing to undercut single-family zoning by swapping out the category title for “neighborhood residential.”
 That change may look mild, but the generic label can cover a practically boundless range of development.